CPRC: Certified Public Relations Counselor

 A panel of three FPRA professionals who have earned the CPRC credential will evaluate the presentation.
 Items evaluated include the specific steps of RPIE, whether the candidate was persuasive and effective and the overall impression of the judges.
 Each item is scored between one and five for a total of 50 points.
 A candidate must score 35 points (70%) or more to pass.

-The cost for the exam is $350.
+The cost for administering the CPRC exam is $350.
 Candidates will be invoiced after their application is submitted and accepted.

 FPRA offers candidates a $75 rebate following the passing of the oral and written portion of the exam.
 Some FPRA chapters also offer rebates in addition to the Association’s rebate.
 Candidates should inquire with their chapter’s Credentialing Chair for information on available chapter rebates and/or scholarships.